tastuck/thewagons/readme.md

 Settings and subheadings have the font color #74a993.
 All paragraph and list text are #185c71.
 This color as well as the nav color are used again in the buttons.
 Elements have set margins to allow for easy reading for users.

 ### Members & Responsibilities

-List all members, their roles, and their scenario titles